denihs/cortex-cli/README.md

 - `--all`: Generate message for all changes (staged and unstaged)
 - `--header`: Generate only the commit message header
 - `--commitStaged`: After generating the message, prompt to commit staged changes
+- `--commitAndPush`: After generating the message, prompt to commit staged changes and push them to the remote repository

 ### Examples